-Visitors return to Malta year after year as there is so much to see and do, you can combine cultural tours with sports activities such as diving and sailing.
+Visitors return year after year as there is so much to see and do.
+You can combine cultural tours with sports activities such as diving and sailing.

 Surrounded by crystal clear sea and blessed with sun for most of the year it’s no secret that Malta is a jewel in the middle of the Mediterranean.
 But Malta isn’t just sun and fun!
 Its rich history dates back about 7,000 years and the earliest temples pre-date Stonehenge and the pyramids.

-Malta’s strategic location in the middle of the Mediterranean has always been coveted by all the major powers throughout the region.
-Past empires from the Phoenicians to the Romans, the Knights of Malta and more recently the British Empire have all left their own indelible mark on Malta giving it its rich history.
+All the major powers of the region have coveted Malta’s strategic location in the middle of the Mediterranean.
+Past empires from the Phoenicians to the Romans, the Knights of Malta and more recently the British Empire, have all left their own indelible mark on Malta giving it its rich history.

 You’ll come across historical sites and architectural gems around every corner.
 The varied scenery and the wealth of things to do and places to visit during your stay here will keep you wishing you had time to fit in more.

 Getting here could not be any easier.
 The Maltese Islands are within a couple of hours from most central European airports, and many scheduled and low-fare airlines link Malta to several countries.

 You can use the public transport system which connects all cities, towns and villages from one to another.
 You can find bus stops all over the island and all you need to do is ask the locals for the nearest bus stop.
 As of July 2011 a new company responsible for the whole public transport system introduced new, modern buses.
 These replaced the old, iconic and sometimes eccentric orange buses of the past.
 For years, tourists and locals alike have admired these.